Auburn Valley YMCA

 Kent YMCA

-In this recreational youth basketball league, players learn the fundamentals of basketball, sportsmanship, teamwork and healthy habits while sharpening skills, practicing drills and having fun.
-Teams are formed by YMCA staff after a skills showcase.
-We practice once per week and play games on the weekend, but we don't keep score, it's all about fun and learning!
-All teams are led by volunteer coaches.
+In this recreational youth flag football league, players learn the fundamentals of flag football, sportsmanship, teamwork and healthy habits while sharpening skills, practicing drills and having fun.
+Flag football means there is no contact or tackling.
+All genders are invited to play!
+Teams practice once per week and play games on the weekend against other Ys in the region.
+Sign up to volunteer as a coach.

 How you can help: